paulrobertlloyd/paulrobertlloyd-v4/src/bookmarks/2012-11-02-data_visualization_reinterpreted.md

   - Video
   - Peter Saville
 ---
-Peter Saville talks about the genesis of his cover for <cite>Unknown Pleasures</cite> and its enduring appeal.
+Peter Saville talks about the genesis of his cover for ""Unknown Pleasures"" and its enduring appeal.